laurabejder/knitting_project/README.md

 - `data_visualization`: This notebook uses the R package ggplot to create the basic visualization of the data.
 The visualizations were later imported to Adobe Illustrator and then converted into responsive html using [ai2html](http://ai2html.org/).

 ### Inside the `data` directory
+Inside this directory, you can find all the data used in the analysis.

 ## Project description